londailey6937/QuillPilot-Web/public/QUICK_START.md

    - Relationships to other characters
 4. Insert character mentions directly in your text

-### How to Track Your Writing Progress
+### How to Use Writer Mode (Professional Tier)

+Writer Mode provides a focused writing environment with advanced tools:

-1. Upload a document
+1. Ensure you have a Professional subscription
-2. Your word count updates automatically
-3. Check reading time estimation
-4. View chapter structure breakdown
-5. Monitor complexity metrics
+2. Click **"✍️ Writer Mode"** in the toolbar
+3. Access features like:
+   - Page format controls
+   - Character manager
+   - 16 Advanced Writing Tools (via the floating ✨ button)
+4. Click **"📊 Analysis Mode"** to return to analysis view

 ---

 ## 💡 Pro Tips

-### For First-Time Users
+### For Free Tier Users

-- Start with the Free tier to test features
-- Upload a sample chapter (200 pages max on Free)
+- Upload documents up to 200 pages
-- Try both Analysis and Writer modes
-- Export to see formatting options
+- Use AI templates for structured writing prompts
+- Try the paginated editor for a Word-like experience

 ### For Premium Users

+- Full 10-principle analysis
+- Save in all formats (DOCX, PDF, HTML, JSON, TXT, MD)
+- Upload documents up to 650 pages
 - Use custom genre profiles for specialized feedback
-- Export analysis reports for revision planning
-- Create custom concept libraries for series work
-- Track character arcs across multiple books

 ### For Professional Users

-- Organize large projects with unlimited uploads
+- All Premium features plus Writer Mode
+- 16 Advanced Writing Tools (AI Assistant, Beat Sheet, POV Checker, etc.)
+- Upload documents up to 1000 pages
-- Use scene management for complex plots
+- Character management and world-building tools
-- Set daily writing goals to build momentum
-- Collaborate with writing partners (Studio tier)

 ### Writing Best Practices

 1. **Write First, Analyze Later** - Don't let analysis block creativity
 2. **Use Analysis for Revision** - Focus on top 3-5 recommendations
-3. **Export Regularly** - Keep backup copies in multiple formats
+3. **Save Regularly** - Keep backup copies in multiple formats
 4. **Track Progress** - Monitor word count and completion milestones

 ---